How to get the work experience you need to teach in a primary or secondary school

 • Get School Experience service (England only) : This is a programme for students and graduates interested in gaining experience in the classroom.
 School placements that range from one day to three weeks are available in all subjects (at secondary and primary levels) to those planning to apply for teacher training courses in the current cycle.
 You can apply online for the Get School Experience service.

-• STEM ambassadors : It may also be possible for students of mathematics, science, technology or engineering to become STEM ambassadors.
+• STEM ambassadors : It may also be possible for students of mathematics, science, technology or engineering to become STEM ambassadors .
 This involves enthusing school students about these subjects and the careers they open up.

 • Paid work : You may be able to obtain paid work in schools as a cover supervisor, teaching assistant, laboratory technician or learning mentor, for example.
 These posts are usually advertised on local authority websites or through recruitment agencies.

-For advice on alternative ways to gain work experience for teacher training, take a look at our article becoming a mentor .
+For advice on alternative ways to gain experience for teacher training, take a look at our article becoming a mentor .

 AGCAS